35 injured in bus-truck collision in Himachal's Solan | Business

 - India

-At least 35 people were injured in a head-on collision between a truck and a bus in Himachal Pradesh's Solan district on Sunday, a state disaster management official said.
-The truck with three persons collided with the bus carrying 32 passengers near Jabli-Dharampur around 11.30 am, he added.
-The bus was on its way towards Shimla, while the truck was going towards Kalka.
-All the injured persons have been taken to the civil hospital Dharmapuri for treatment, the official added.
-However, no one was seriously injured in the accident, he added.
-PTI DJI KJ KJ
+At least 35 people were injured in a collision between a truck and a bus in Himachal Pradesh's Solan district on Sunday, a state disaster management official said.
+The incident took place near Jabli-Dharampur around 11.30 am, when the truck with three persons hit the rear end of the bus carrying 32 passengers, he said.
+The Chandigarh-bound bus and the truck were on their way to Kalka.
+Both the vehicles overturned after the collision, the official said.

+The injured have been admitted to the civil hospital Dharampur for treatment, he said.
+Four passengers, including a minor, were critically injured.
+They have been referred to a hospital in Solan, the official added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)